am0n666/ibis-next/readme.md

 ## Create eBooks with Markdown

 Ibis Next is an open-source tool developed for ebook creators who want to focus on content creation.
-Ibis Next supports writing in Markdown format and can generate ebooks in PDF, EPUB or HTML format.
-The tool aims to simplify the ebook creation process, allowing the writers to concentrate on their content while providing functionality for converting it into polished ebooks efficiently.
+Ibis Next supports writing in Markdown and can generate ebooks in PDF, EPUB, or HTML format.
+The tool aims to simplify the ebook creation process, allowing writers to concentrate on their content while providing functionality for converting it into polished ebooks efficiently.

 ### What is Ibis Next?